Written By: Karen Ritter, RN BSN

 Work With a Mesothelioma Specialist

-Finding a mesothelioma specialist is one of the most important steps to take, because it guarantees you will have access to treatment options that will improve your prognosis.
+Finding a trained and experienced mesothelioma specialist is one of the most important steps to take, because it guarantees you will have access to treatment options that will improve your prognosis.
 Finding a mesothelioma doctor ensures you will have access to all surgical options, if you are eligible, or receive the newest approved therapies such as immunotherapy.

 You also open up possibilities for enrolling in clinical trials.
 Mesothelioma specialists have years of experience treating mesothelioma and conducting research for new therapies.
 There are top specialists in every area of the country.